 Essipit is a community of the Innu nation located just north-east of the city of Tadoussac along the St. Lawrence River.
 They offer a stunning indigenous-run whale watching experience that is not to be missed.
 While you won’t be learning about Innu culture on this trip, you will be supporting indigenous-run businesses and promoting the growth and prosperity of the nations.

-4. Some Backcountry Fishing At Pourvoirie Lac A Jimmy Near Tadoussac
+4. Experience Backcountry Fishing At Pourvoirie Lac A Jimmy Near Tadoussac

 Another Essipit-run experience is Pourvoirie Lac A Jimmy.
 This series of backcountry fishing lodges near Tadoussac is an absolute must for those who are looking for a rugged back-to-nature experience.
 Pourvoirie Lac a Jimmy conducts black bear viewing and guided fishing expeditions.
 The property itself contains more than a dozen lakes!